 Are you eligible for an E-1 visa?
 If you intend to live in Montana, North Dakota or Wyoming, we can help you get E-1 visa status, or an E-1 visa itself.
-Correspondingly, this article on the E-1 visa is part of our series, guide to US visa types.
+Correspondingly, this article on the E-1 visa is part of our series, a guide to Types Of Us Visa.

 E-1 Visa, how does it work?
 In an effort to emphasize international trade and build better foreign relations, the U.S. participates in special trade-related treaties with a number of other countries.
-Citizens of these treaty countries may be eligible to obtain special visas enabling them to work in the United States as long as they are conducting business in support of international trade.
+Citizens of these treaty countries may be eligible to obtain special Us Work Visa Types enabling them to work in the United States as long as they are conducting business in support of international trade.

 If you are a citizen of one of the Treaty countries, and would like to settle in Montana to own, manage, or work for a qualifying trade-related business, the E-1 visa might be right for you.
 Different Types Of Us Visa have different rules set.

 Firstly, nationals of qualifying E-1 Treaty countries who own or operate businesses performing a substantial amount of international trade with the United States may be candidates for the Us Non Immigrant Visa Types.
 Secondly, under the terms of the visa, the company must engage in “sufficient trade volume” as to warrant having the visa holder reside in the United States in order to operate or manage the U.S. business location.